Prostate Cancer Screening in New Jersey

 It is said that a PSA screening test tends to over-diagnose on occasion.
 Often times with an over-diagnosis, higher readings may be given back even if the cancer present may not produce harmful symptoms in a lifetime.
 A patient in this scenario may continue their life without treatment without experiencing any health altering effects from cancerous prostate cells.
 The experienced physicians and staff at Somerset Urological Associates are well trained and know how to accurately analyze these results no matter what the return reading shows.
 We will monitor your symptomatic feedback and guide you towards the best treatment path if necessary.

 Who Should Receive a PSA Test?

-The American Urological Association recommends that men under the age of 40 and those ages 40-54 that are not of average risk should not have the screening.
-Men 55-69 should discuss the option of a PSA test, and then have it done every two years.
-Men ages 70 and older should also not have the PSA test done.
+A doctor will recommend a PSA test if prostate cancer runs in your family and/or you’re over the age of 40.
+Without this background medical history, The American Urological Association recommends that men under the age of 40 and those ages 40-54 that are not of average risk should not have the prostate-screening exam.
+Men ages 55-69 on the other hand should discuss the option of a PSA test and have it performed every two years.

 Board Certified Urologists in Somerville, New Jersey